 "Beautiful young people are accidents of nature, but beautiful old people are works of art."

-In this Oct.
-11, 1939 file photo, then first lady Eleanor Roosevelt celebrates her 55th birthday in Washington.
-(AP Photo/File)
+First lady Eleanor Roosevelt celebrates her 55th birthday in Washington, Oct.
+1939.
+(AP Photo)

 "Friendship with oneself is all-important, because without it one cannot be friends with anyone else in the world."

 "It is not fair to ask of others what you are unwilling to do yourself."